 - 3. Open engine block drain valve (A) on left side of engine.
-Drain all coolant from engine block. - NOTE: These engines use several different oil filter adapters.
-Use either drain plug (B) or (C) to drain coolant, whichever is more accessible for the oil filter adapter on your engine. - 4.
+Drain all coolant from engine block. - 4.
 Open radiator drain valve.
 Drain all coolant from radiator. - 5.
 Remove thermostats at this time, if not previously done.
 Install cover (without thermostats) using old gasket and tighten cap screws to 47 N•m (35 lb-ft). - 6.
-Test thermostat opening temperature.
-(See Inspecting Thermostats And Testing Opening Temperature in Service As Required Section.) - 7.
 Close all drain valves after coolant has drained.